rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: user_id

+      The identifier of the user which created the alert subscription.

       :nullable: False
       :foreignkey: :db:fld:`users.id`

    .. db:field:: campaign_id

+      The identifier of the campaign the user is interested in receiving notifications for.

       :nullable: False
       :foreignkey: :db:fld:`campaigns.id`

 .. db:table:: authenticated_sessions

+   An authenticated session associated with a user that has logged into the server over RPC.

    .. db:field:: id